LX-WR/Hyprchroma/README.md

 ![2024-10-18-000536_hyprshot](https://github.com/user-attachments/assets/d47d78e7-5ddd-4637-83d4-6a8a7be2e0ce)

-Hyprchroma is a Hyprland plugin that applies a chromakey effect for global window background transparency without affecting readability
+Hyprchroma is a Hyprland plugin that applies a chromakey effect for global window background transparency without affecting readability...and this is LX2023's fork, the one that will (hopefully!) be available for the newest hyprland :/

 ## Configuration
 ```conf